 XCloner uses Open Source Standard formats which gives you choice in the way you restore your website copies.
 The plugin will help you to backup and restore any PHP/MySQL application.
 You can create customs backups and share it with others.

-The backup can be restored almost anywhere with the help of an automatic restore script.
+You can restore the backup almost anywhere with the help of an automatic restore script.

 I have discussed 10 plugins which can be used to clone and duplicate your website.
-All of them can do a fairly competent job, but level of technical knowledge required may differ for the plugins.
+To sum up, all of them can do a fairly competent job.
+However, the level of technical knowledge required may differ for the plugins.
 Developers who have to move databases frequently between sites may prefer WP Migrate DB Pro.
 The free version of Updraft Plus will allow backup to a remote location.
 WP Clone and All-in-One WP Migration offer cloning function in the free version, without having to upgrade to premium.

 Now, you can go ahead and make as many copies of your website as you want, and move things about as you please.